Grails-Plugin-Consortium/grails-cxf-client/README.md

 FUTURE REVISIONS
 ---------------

-* Ability to dynamically reload endpoint url at runtime
+Currently taking submissions for improvements.

 <p align="right"><a href="#Top">Top</a></p>
 <a name="License"></a>
 LICENSE
 ---------------

-Copyright 2011 Christian Oestreich
+Copyright 2012 Christian Oestreich

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at